-However, the standard biplot is less useful for visualizing the relations among the predictors that lead to nearly collinear relations.
+But the standard biplot is less useful for visualizing the relations among the predictors that lead to nearly collinear relations.
 Instead, biplots of the smallest dimensions show these relations directly, and can show other features of the data as well, such as outliers and leverage points.

-4.1 Visualizing Variance Proportions
+4.1 Visualizing variance proportions

 As with the tabular display of variance proportions, Waldo is hiding in the dimensions associated with the smallest eigenvalues (largest condition indices).
-In addition, it turns out that outliers in the predictor space-high leverage observations-can often be seen as observations far from the centroid in the space of the smallest principal components.
+As well, it turns out that outliers in the predictor space- high leverage observations- can often be seen as observations far from the centroid in the space of the smallest principal components.

-Figure 3 shows the biplot of the Cars data for the smallest two dimensions-what we can call the "collinearity biplot."
+Figure 3 shows the biplot of the Cars data for the smallest two dimensions- what we can call the collinearity biplot.
 The projections of the variable vectors on the Dimension 5 and Dimension 6 axes are proportional to their variance proportions in Table 2.
 The relative lengths of these variable vectors can be considered to indicate the extent to which each variable contributes to collinearity for these two near-singular dimensions.

-Thus, we see that (as in Table 3) Dimension 6 is largely determined by engine size, with a substantial relation to number of cylinders.
-Dimension 5 has its strongest relations to weight and horse.
-In the reduced tabular display, Table 3, we low-lighted all variance proportions less than 0.5, but this is unnecessary in the graphical representation.
+Thus, we see that (as in Table 3) Dimension 6 is largely determined by Engine size, with a substantial relation to Cylinder.
+Dimension 5 has its' strongest relations to Weight and Horse.
+In the reduced tabular display, Table 3, we low-lighted all variance proportions < 0.5, but this is unnecessary in the graphical representation.